-When I was an undergraduate at Miami University (Ohio, not Florida), I took several business classes.
+When I was an undergraduate at Miami University (Ohio, not Florida!), I took several business classes.
 It happened that the main archway of the business school building had a striking inscription etched into the brick: "Ye shall know the truth, and the truth shall make you free."
 Now, of course, these are Jesus' words from John 8:32, though the inscription bore no reference.
 I don't know exactly why these words were written on the building, but even if it was not in the name of recognizing religious truth, there is still a general maxim that fits these words: knowledge offers power.
 The more you know about a situation or a subject, the more options you will have.
 Your eyes are opened, as it were, to the wider landscape.
 Having a deeper knowledge of "what is out there" allows one to prepare for the future, and such preparation offers a measure of freedom to control where one ends up.
 I desire to offer my own experience and knowledge to others in hopes that they will be able to have the freedom to discern the best academic and professional future.

-This book is one that I wish I had fifteen years ago when I first began to think seriously about pursuing a doctoral degree.
-It is a practical book, a nuts-and-bolts kind of resource.
-It was written out of a desire to demystify both the preparation for and experience of a PhD.
-Over the last decade, I have compiled many questions and most of their answers.
-I had very few people who gave me direction for how to apply to, gain entrance to, and survive a PhD program, and I hoped one day to have some answers, based on my own experience, that I could pass on to others.
-So, on the one hand, many will find this book useful, as it comes from my own trial-and-error experiences.
+This book is one that I wish I had seven years ago when I first began to think seriously about pursuing a doctoral degree.
+It is a very practical book, a nuts-and-bolts kind of book.
+It was written out of a desire to de-mystify both the preparation for and experience of a PhD.
+At the end of my doctoral experience, I did not just sit down and begin writing a how-to guide.
+Over the last four years, I compiled many questions and most of their answers.
+I had very few people who gave me direction as to how to apply to, gain entrance, and survive a

+2 PREPARE, SUCCEED, ADVANCE

+PhD program, and I hoped one day to have some answers, based on my own experience, that I could pass on to others.
+So, on the one hand, many will find this book useful as it comes from my own trial-and-error experiences.
 On the other hand, in these pages you will find the experience of basically only one person-me.
-Therefore, though I draw almost exclusively from my own life, my advice has been tested by other professors and especially by other doctoral students.
-When I wrote the first edition of this book, I was only a year out of my doctoral program.
-Now, I am nearing a decade in teaching and professional participation in the academy.
-I have the benefit of experience in nine different colleges or seminaries as a student or professor.
-I now supervise doctoral students (DMin), I administrate the graduate thesis program at Portland Seminary, and I serve on the doctoral faculty of Trinity College Bristol (United Kingdom).
+I have had the distinct advantage, though, of testing much of my advice in an open forum, namely, my [we]blog: www.nijaygupta.wordpress.com.
+I started a "blog" in 2007 primarily to chronicle the progress of my PhD, with a view towards helping others who would come after me.
+In post after post, I welcomed feedback from my readers and I have benefited from the correction and collective wisdom of many readers and commenters.1 Therefore, though I draw almost exclusively from my own life, my advice has been tested by other professors and especially by other doctoral students.